TSiu88/been-there-done-that/README.md

 * Be able to see places you’ve been before on the map as a pin
 * Be able to sort/view places by proximity to current location/input location, by date, by category, etc.
 * Have both public and private note options
+* Have user authorization/authentication to only be able to view, edit, add, or delete tags/notes that they own
 * Have admin authorization to be able to view all tags for all users
 * Have a list of most popular sites or least possible sites tagged locally or in a searched location for recommendations
 * Be able to create a phone app version which works with android and apple to be used mobily